casacore/python-casacore/pyrap_quanta.rst

 module enables you to create and manipulate such quantities.
 The types of functionality provided are:

-    * Conversion Conversion of quantities to different units
+    * Conversion of quantities to different units
-    * Calculation Calculations with quantities
+    * Calculations with quantities

 Constants, time and angle formatting
 ------------------------------------